agilepoodle/SCPACP/src/scpacp.md

 We build on the shoulders of giants.

-Admit and learn from our mistakes.
+Admit and learn from Your mistakes.

 Review thyself.